JoJoJet/bevy-trait-query/README.md

 #[derive(Component)]
 struct Monster;

-// Trait implementations omitted for brevity...
+/* ...trait implementations omitted for brevity... */

-// Contains the logic for this game. struct MyPlugin;
+struct TooltipPlugin;

-impl Plugin for MyPlugin {
+impl Plugin for TooltipPlugin {
     fn build(&self, app: &mut App) {
         // We must import this trait in order to register our components.
         // If we don't register them, they will be invisible to the game engine.